D-grimut/D-grimut/README.md

 # 🔭 Daniel Grimut
 Hello there!
-I am a soon-to-be graduate (Dec 2024) Software Developer based in Montreal.
+I am a soon-to-be graduate (May 2025) Software Developer based in Montreal.
 I am very passionate about AI and I am proficient in Java, JavaScript, C++, Python, and SQL, as well as possess field experience with React, NodeJS, and Maven.
 Feel free to check out some of my favorite projects below!

 ## 🛠️ Projects
 - 👓 Sight Sense [link](https://github.com/aloisorozco/Sight-Sense):<br>